ahlamaltobiti7/Student-Status-Management-System/README.md

 #  Website Link

-You can access the project here:
+This project is not deployed online.
+It can be accessed locally using XAMPP after following the setup instructions.

+Local URL:

 ```
 http://localhost/StudentStatus/index.php